-Denver Center Theatre Company (A division The Denver Center for the Performing Arts)
+Denver Center Theatre Company (A division of The Denver Center for the Performing Arts)

 With an annual budget of $11 million, Denver Center Theatre Company (DCTC) is the largest professional company in the Rocky Mountain region.
 DCTC was established in 1979 and operates under the umbrella of The Denver Center for the Performing Arts.
 Led by artistic director Kent Thompson, DCTC produces a season of classical and contemporary plays on three stages and hosts the annual Colorado New Play Summit.
 Over three decades, DCTC has mounted more than 330 productions, including 88 world premieres.

 In 2010, economic conditions led DCTC to cut $1.3 million from its budget, reduce its number of productions, and phase out the National Theatre Conservatory, its Master of Fine Arts Acting Program.
 The organization believed that these steps would protect DCTC’s core mission and give it flexibility to reinvent its business model.
 However, Thompson realized that DCTC had to reconsider more than just marketing, pricing, and space.
 He had to put content, what happens on stage, on the table.
 Thompson challenged the staff to think about:

 - What will the next development in theater performance will look like?

 - How can we use technology to engage audiences?